microsoft/fluentui/rfcs/convergence/internationalization.md

 };
 ```

-## Concrete actions for vNext beta
+## Concrete actions for release

-The only action needed for beta release should be to ensure all strings provided through component props (excluding children/child content) are defined in a single `strings` property.
+The action needed for release should be to ensure all human-facing strings provided through component props (excluding children/child content) are defined in a single `strings` property.

 For example, the `PresenceBadge` (and also components like `Avatar` that use it) would need something like this for the strings prop (likely with defaults in a component-specific file for `PresenceBadge`):